WAF Metrics and Alarms

 This section includes steps to create an alarm.
 For more information about configuring alarms, see Managing Alarms.

 - Open the navigation menu.
-Under Solutions, Platform and Edge, go to Monitoring and click Alarm Definitions.
+Under Solutions and Platform, go to Monitoring and click Alarm Definitions.

 Click Create alarm.